Flagsmith/flagsmith/docs/docs/clients/client-side/flutter.md

 }
 ```

-To get the user traits for given user Identity:
+To get the user traits for an Identity:

 ```dart
 final userTraits = await flagsmithClient.getTraits(user)